-In scenes and stories that span the lifetimes of these three main characters, Mary Vensel White introduces the network of family and friends that connect them.
-On the shaky ground of California, foundations can shift at any moment.
-What is life, if not recovering from the unexpected?
-Bellflower is a novel about the mysteries of fate and chance, the delicate balance of relationships, and the resilient human spirit that keeps us striving to complete our own stories, in our own way.
+In Mary Vensel White’s “novel-in-moments,” a kaleidoscope of scenes and stories span the lifetimes of these three characters and the network of family and friends connecting them.
+On the shaky ground of California, foundations can suddenly shift.
+Bellflower is about the mysteries of fate and chance, the delicate balance of relationships, and the resilient human spirit that keeps us striving to complete our own stories, in our own way.

 “A haunting and provocative debut.” ~ Christina Baker Kline, #1 New York Times bestselling author of Orphan Train